 6. White Stools

 Passing chalky and white stools is a sign of developing liver cancer.
-Not only should this, passing black tarry and dark stools or pale-colored stools, should also be watched for.
-Note that these symptoms will get worsened with the further multiplication of tumor.
+Additionally, it would be best to watch out for black, tarry, dark chairs or pale-colored stools.
+These symptoms will get worse with the multiplication and continued growth of tumors.

 7. Constant Fever